Same model, better performance: the impact of shuffling on DNA Language Models benchmarking: Acknowledgments

 \section{Acknowledgments}

 This work was carried out with funding by the Baillie Gifford Pandemic Science Hub.
+This work was supported by the Edinburgh International Data Facility (EIDF) and the Data-Driven Innovation Programme at the University of Edinburgh.
+Access to EIDF was facilitated through the University of Edinburgh’s Generative AI Laboratory GAIL Fellow scheme.
 We would like to thank our colleagues for the invaluable discussions and feedback that contributed to the creation of this paper.